FXMisc/RichTextFX/README.md

-CodeAreaFX
+:boom: **NEW:** As of March 7, 2014, CodeAreaFX has been renamed to RichTextFX, to reflect the fact that the project now supports much more than just syntax highlighting.
+:boom: **IMPORTANT:** Package `codearea.control` has been renamed to `org.fxmisc.richtext` in the HEAD of the master branch.
+All builds starting from March 7, 2014 will reflect this change.
+Please, update your source code.

+RichTextFX
 ==========

-CodeAreaFX is a text area for JavaFX with API to style ranges of text.
+RichTextFX provides a text area for JavaFX with API to style ranges of text.
 It is intended as a base for rich-text editors and code editors with syntax highlighting.

 Flavors